AI Trail Analysis

 Weather⌄

 The Litchfield Hills experience four distinct seasons.
-Summers can be hot and humid, while winters are cold with snow and ice.
-Spring and fall offer pleasant temperatures but can be unpredictable.
-Layers are crucial for comfort, and rain gear is advisable year-round.
+Summers can be hot and humid, while winters bring cold temperatures and snow.
+Spring and fall offer pleasant hiking weather but can be unpredictable, requiring hikers to be prepared for both sun and rain.

 What to bring⌄